toughlovearena/pi.toughlovearena.com/README.md

 # pi.toughlovearena.com

-How to turn a Raspberry Pi into a dedicated Tough Love Arena console!
+A guide on how to turn a Raspberry Pi into a dedicated Tough Love Arena console!
+Check out the source code on [GitHub](https://github.com/toughlovearena/pi.toughlovearena.com)

 ## Method 1: Load an existing image